The difference between baking powder and baking soda

 Now you know the difference between them, it's time to get baking!
 Baking powder or bi-carb soda are so important in lots of cakes, cookies, pancakes and other recipes.
 Below are some popular recipes that you can save to your free myfoodbook cookbooks.
 Don't have an account yet?
 Sign up to myfoodbook to start making your own free personalised cookbooks.

-Play Video: Buttermilk and Vanilla Bean Scones
+GET THE RECIPE: Buttermilk and Vanilla Bean Scones by Western Star

 These light and fluffy scones are ready to be dolloped with lots cream and jam for your afternoon tea.
 The only question is, cream or jam first?

-Play Video: Banana Bread with Caramelised Bananas
+GET THE RECIPE: Banana Bread with Caramelised Bananas by Australian Eggs

 Turn classic banana bread into a drool-worthy dessert with the addition of beautifully caramelised bananas on top.